 If your favorite vegetable is squash or zucchini, then you will love this treat for sure.
 Kousa Mahshi is a famous stuffed zucchini dish in most Middle Eastern nations.
 People claim this recipe’s root is from Syria, while Greek and Turkish people believe this is their food.

-Nevertheless, regardless of its complex origin, Lebanese have developed their own way to cook this dish, making it a specialty that everyone must try when they have a chance to visit Lebanon.
+Nevertheless, regardless of its complex origin, Lebanese have developed their own way of cooking this dish, making it a specialty that everyone must try when they have a chance to visit Lebanon.

 The main ingredient in Kousa Mahshi must be zucchini.
 You can remove the zucchini’s core, then stuff them with a mixture of rice, minced meat (could be lamb or beef or both), butter, and spices.
 Some versions come with herbs as well.